 7. Donald Trump’s childhood home

 Trump grew up in Queens, New York in a 2,500 square foot house built by his father in 1940.
 Today the house has five bedrooms, three and a half bathrooms, and 16 beds (counting two sofa beds).
 How do we know?
-Because the president’s original home is currently listed on Airbnb for $725 a night.
+Because the president’s original home was previously listed on Airbnb for $725 a night.

 8. Melania Trump’s childhood home